Darwinkel/darwinkel.net/vineyard.md

 Why Latin?
 It reflects the quality and authenticity of the nondescript fermented substances concocted on the premises by the Venerable Archfermenter, the Supreme Hoocher.

 The _Lar Occidentis_ estate is approved and recognized by no known wine authority or chamber of commerce.

+## Hooch batches

+Lot number is the date of fermentation start unless otherwise noted.
+It includes an index number for each fermentation vessel, if multiple.

+In principle, all produced wine and hooch contains negligible amounts of fats, proteins, and salt.
+The wine and hooch generally contains between 75 and 95 kcal of energy per 100 ml from alcohol and unfermented sugars.

+---